Destination

 One of the most scenic ways to explore!
 Use boat transfers to reach Our Lady of the Rocks, Blue Cave, or nearby villages.

-Best for exploring beyond the bay (e.g., Lovćen or Skadar Lake).
+Rent a scooter or bike for the coastal roads — be cautious with traffic.
+Car rentals are best for exploring beyond the bay (Lovćen, Skadar Lake).
 Parking can be limited, so plan ahead.

 Lovcen Hiking Trail